 Their first Dropps laundry pods I tested were the most basic “Stain & Odor” laundry pods in the Clean & Crisp scent.
 The pods cleaned perfectly well, and I thought Dropps left clothes slightly more scented than other brands.

 Even if you normally use another laundry pod or strip, Dropps are great to keep on hand (instead of a plastic jug of liquid detergent) for when you need a spot treatment: Just cut open a pod and squeeze the liquid on the stain.

 There are fragrance-free options for every Dropps product, and the laundry pods have several scent choices.
 I’ve tried a lot of them and find them all to be pretty subtle.

 Despite all the PVA-related confusion below, Dropps does a lot of sustainability things right.
-Their shipping is carbon-neutral, they use minimal, cardboard packaging (no plastic bags or boxes), and the detergents are mostly plant-based.
+Their shipping is carbon-neutral, they use minimal, cardboard packaging (no plastic bags or boxes), and their detergents are mostly plant-based.

 When you Google “plastic-free laundry detergent,” Dropps are right at the top.
 But as I realized after ordering, there’s some controversy about their plastic-free status.

 The catch is that they use PVA (polyvinyl alcohol, also called PVOH), which is a petroleum-based film that the Dropps, like most brands, pods are covered in.
 (Cleancult also uses PVA in their dishwasher tabs, and it’s an ingredient in TruEarth laundry strips.)

 Yes.
 Maybe?
 I’m not sure, so ended up doing a lot more research on this.